Parent Education & Skill Development

 Parent Connections - Peer Support Training Program

-The Parent Connections program is comprised of an 8-week training program, program practicums and ongoing opportunities to participate as a peer mentor at Richmond Family Place.
+The Parent Connections program is comprised of a 9-week training program, program practicums and ongoing opportunities to participate as a peer mentor at Richmond Family Place.

-The 8-week training takes place once a year in the early spring (March – June).
+The 9-week training takes place once a year.
 Topics covered include family resource program practices, communication skills, volunteering, early childhood development and multiculturalism and diversity.
 The training is a pre-requisite to practicums and becoming a peer mentor.

 To join us for an information session or to register contact firstname.lastname@example.org.

 “We have connected with, and felt a part of, the Richmond community”

 “Being here has taught us not to judge others”

 “Programs helped us with our parenting skills and to grow as individuals”